Congratulations to Ciaran Dearie Quarry Brea Primary 7 September 2018 GEAAP’s Young Booze [...]

 These Cafés operate throughout the week including weekends and are open from morning to early evening.

-These cafes are located across Glasgow and offer a bite to eat and the opportunity to participate in a wide range of free activities such as arts & crafts, alternative therapies, computing and cooking courses as well as giving access to recovery meetings and counselling services.
+These cafes are located across Glasgow and offer a bite to eat and the opportunity to participate in a wide range of free activities such as arts & crafts, alternative therapies, computing and cooking courses as well as giving access to recovery meetings and counselling services to quit drinking.

 More Information on recovery cafes and activities across Glasgow and Scotland wide can be found by following this link to the Scottish Recovery Consortium: http://scottishrecoveryconsortium.org